 Hosted by the Center for Educational Resources in Culture, Language and Literacy (CERCLL) at the University of Arizona, the 2020 ICC conference will take stock of current models for internationalizing curricula as well as the genealogies of these discussions.
 The organizers are interested in accounts of best practices as well as critical examinations of current trends and conceptual think pieces around what it might mean to internationalize higher education.

 See the full CFP and topic description.
-Proposal submission deadline: May 31, 2019.
+Extended proposal submission deadline: June 28, 2019.

 The archive of previous Intercultural Competence conferences can be found at the past conferences link in the menu bar above, including links to presentations.